dylan-lang/opendylan/documentation/library-reference/source/common-dylan/common-extensions.rst

      Returns a collection element that satisfies *predicate*.

-     This function is identical to Dylan’s :drm:`find-key`, but it returns the element that satisfies *predicate* rather than the key that corresponds to the element.
+     This function is identical to Dylan's :drm:`find-key`, but it returns the element that satisfies *predicate* rather than the key that corresponds to the element.